A Brief Guide to Aircraft Depreciation

 As an aircraft owner, you want to take full advantage of any tax breaks you can find.
 And this means you need to understand depreciation and how it works for an aircraft.

 Depreciation allows business owners to deduct the cost of their equipment over time.
 This applies to aircraft, too.
 But only if your plane is used the right way.

 In this article, we’ll take a brief look at aircraft depreciation.
 And we’ll check out how you can take advantage of it to save some money.

 Business or Personal?

-The most important factor to consider when buying an aircraft is how you plan to use it.
-There are a ton of benefits for small businesses who own aircraft.
+The most crucial factor to consider when buying an aircraft is how you plan to use it.
+There are a ton of benefits for small businesses that own aircraft.
 And as long as you’re using it for business purposes, you can write off many of the operating expenses.

 To reap the most benefits of the depreciation deduction, business flights must account for 50% or more of the flying time.
 Even if your aircraft use is less than 50% business, you may still be able to deduct business expenses for those business flights.